A complete measurement of a black-hole recoil through higher-order gravitational-wave modes: Introduction

 \section{Introduction}

 Gravitational waves (GWs) carry linear momentum away from their sources \citep{Misner:1974qy} and asymmetric black-hole (BBH) mergers emit GWs in an anisotropic way.
-This causes a net emission of linear momentum that makes the final black hole (BH) acquire a recoil velocity \citep{Thorne:1980ru, 1983MNRAS.203.1049F, maggiore2008gravitational, Gonzalez:2006md, Herrmann:2007ac, Koppitz:2007ev, Sundararajan:2010sr, Lousto:2011kp, CalderonBustillo:2018zuq}, or kick, that in the most extreme cases can reach ${\cal{O}}(1000)$\,km/s~\citep{Campanelli:2007cga, Gonzalez:2007hi, Brugmann:2007zj, Healy:2008js, Sperhake:2010tu, Lousto:2011kp,Lousto:2012gt,Lousto_wet_merger_kick}.
+This causes a net emission of linear momentum that makes the final black hole (BH) acquire a recoil velocity~\citep{Thorne:1980ru, 1983MNRAS.203.1049F, maggiore2008gravitational, Gonzalez:2006md, Herrmann:2007ac, Koppitz:2007ev, Sundararajan:2010sr, Lousto:2011kp, CalderonBustillo:2018zuq}, or kick, that in the most extreme cases can reach ${\cal{O}}(1000)$\,km/s~\citep{Campanelli:2007cga, Gonzalez:2007hi, Brugmann:2007zj, Healy:2008js, Sperhake2020_ecc, Lousto:2011kp,Lousto:2012gt,Lousto_wet_merger_kick}.
 Such speeds can expel the remnant BH from their host environments preventing them from taking part in subsequent mergers and, therefore, from contributing to hierarchical BH formation mechanisms~\citep{GerosaFishbach21}.
-This has crucial astrophysical consequences as, e.g., such scenarios shall explain the formation of supermassive BHs \cite{Volonteri2003,Volonteri2010,Sakurai2017}.
-Due to its paramount importance in BH formation, much work has been devoted towards estimating the kick magnitude of the remnant BHs of the GW events observed by Advanced LIGO~\citep{LIGOScientific:2014pky} and Advanced Virgo~\citep{VIRGO:2014yos}~\citep{GW190521I, Vijay_GWKick, Vijay_kick}.
-The kick magnitude is determined by the mass ratio and spins of the merging BHs \cite{Campanelli:2007cga, Gonzalez:2007hi, Brugmann:2007zj, Healy:2008js, Sperhake:2010tu, Lousto:2011kp,Lousto:2012gt}, with the spin relative orientations playing a particularly important role.
-Estimating these, however, is a difficult task ~\citep{Purrer:2015nkh, Biscoveanu:2021nvg}.
-Consequently, only two of the $\sim \mathcal{O}(100)$ events detected to date~\citep{LIGOScientific:2018mvr, Nitz:2018imz, Venumadhav:2019lyq, Nitz:2020oeq, LIGOScientific:2020ibl, LIGOScientific:2021djp, Nitz:2021uxj, Nitz:2021zwj, Olsen:2022pin}, namely GW190814~\citep{Measured_kick_magnitude_GW190814} and GW200129\_065458~\citep{Vijay_GWKick} (GW200129 hereafter), allow for an informative estimation of the recoil magnitude.
-Estimating the recoil direction requires, in contrast, an estimate of the two angles characterising the Earth's location on the binary's sky, which can be conversely understood as the BBH orientation w.r.t.~the observer.
-We can access such information through the gravitational-wave mode content of the signal, as we outline next.\\
+This has crucial astrophysical consequences as, {\it e.g.}, such scenarios \cor{can explain} the formation of supermassive BHs \cite{Volonteri2003,Volonteri2010,Sakurai2017}.
+Due to its paramount importance in BH formation, much work has been devoted towards estimating the kick magnitude of the remnant BHs of the GW events observed by Advanced LIGO~\citep{LIGOScientific:2014pky} and Advanced Virgo~\citep{VIRGO:2014yos}~\citep{CalderonBustillo:2018zuq, Vijay_kick, GW190521I, Vijay_GWKick,Kick_mahapatra, Islam_SurrCatalog}.
+The kick magnitude, together with its direction in the source frame, is determined by the mass ratio and spins of the merging BHs \cite{Campanelli:2007cga, Gonzalez:2007hi, Brugmann:2007zj, Healy:2008js, Lousto:2011kp,Lousto:2012gt}, with the spin relative orientations playing a particularly important role.
+Estimating these, however, \cor{is intrinsically challenging}~\citep{Purrer:2015nkh, Biscoveanu:2021nvg}.
+Consequently, only \cor{three} of the $\sim \mathcal{O}(100)$ events detected to date~\citep{LIGOScientific:2018mvr, Nitz:2018imz, Venumadhav:2019lyq, Nitz:2020oeq, LIGOScientific:2020ibl, GWTC3, Nitz:2021uxj, Nitz:2021zwj, Olsen:2022pin}, namely GW190814~\citep{Measured_kick_magnitude_GW190814}, \ncor{GW191109\_010717 \cite{Islam_SurrCatalog}} and GW200129\_065458~\citep{Vijay_GWKick} (GW200129 hereafter), have allowed for an informative estimation of the recoil magnitude.
+Estimating the recoil direction with respect to the observer requires, in addition, an estimate of the two angles characterising the Earth's location on the binary's sky, which can be conversely understood as the BBH orientation w.r.t.~the observer.
+We can access such information through the gravitational-wave mode content of the signal, as we outline next.